Lease / Buy / Choose a Solar Installer

 Owning a System

 It is possible that the state will push that date further into 2018, but at this time we are assuming that 6/30/18 or earlier is the deadline.
 We will do the best we can to get all solar PV interconnection applications processed as quickly as possible during this time.
-Keep in mind that winter installation delays are common due to weather.
-On average, this winter and last, the time from interconnection application submittal to CMLP to approval from CMLP to install solar panels was 4 weeks.
-The average time from interconnection application to approval from CMLP to operate the PV system was 10 weeks. ****You can find information about the federal tax credits for solar PV installations here: http://www.energystar.gov/index.cfm?c=tax_credits.tx_index#c3 and state tax credits here: http://programs.dsireusa.org/system/program/detail/144.
+On average, last spring, the time from interconnection application submittal to CMLP to approval from CMLP to install solar panels was 2 weeks.
+The average time from interconnection application to approval from CMLP to operate the PV system was 8 weeks.
+This means that CMLP should receive the interconnection application by May 1st. ****You can find information about the federal tax credits for solar PV installations here: http://www.energystar.gov/index.cfm?c=tax_credits.tx_index#c3 and state tax credits here: http://programs.dsireusa.org/system/program/detail/144.

 You can find PV installers who can lease or sell you a PV system at: www.nabcep.org, http://solar-estimate.org.
 Here is a list of companies that have installed systems in Concord.
 CMLP does not endorse or pre-qualify these companies in any way.